-In-mold inoculation introduces fine particles (inoculants) that influence solidification and imbue more favorable structural characteristics.
+Urick's in-mold inoculation ductile iron casting process introduces fine particles (inoculants) that influence solidification and imbue more favorable structural characteristics.
 Vertical casting introduces fewer gas bubbles that would detriment the metal's density and other vital properties.
 The appropriate level of magnesium is added to every mold, eliminating fade, providing a consistent microstructure, lower as-cast hardness, and improved magnesium recovery.
 Slag and inclusions float into the bath.
-High nodularity and low carbides result.
+High nodularity (85% or better) and low carbides result.

 Sand casting allows for an array of design possibilities that is virtually unmatched by other methods.
 This casting process can accommodate parts small and large, simple and complex — without running up the cost.
 Urick uses the finest grain sand in the industry, which provides superior surface finish and letter quality.